+Public reporting burden for this collection of information is estimated to average 1 hour.
+This includes the time for collecting, reviewing, and reporting the data.
+The information requested is required to obtain a benefit.
 This form includes those clauses required by OMB's common rule on grantee procurement, implemented at HUD in 2 CFR 200, and those requirements set forth in Section 3 of the Housing and Urban Development Act of 1968 and its amendment by the Housing and Community Development Act of 1992, implemented by HUD at 24 CFR Part 135.
 The form is required for construction contracts awarded by Public Housing Agencies (PHAs).
 The form is used by Housing Authorities in solicitations to provide necessary contract clauses.
-If the form were not used, HAs would be unable to enforce their contracts.
+If the form were not used, PHAs would be unable to enforce their contracts..
+There are no assurances of confidentiality.
+HUD may not conduct or sponsor, and an applicant is not required to respond to a collection of information unless it displays a currently valid OMB control number.